Huntington Township Housing Coalition

 Home Buyer Grants for First-time Home Buyers!

 Attention all prospective First Time Home Buyers!
 Suffolk County will be announcing their First Time Home Buyer grant program in early September.
 You could be eligible for a $14,000 grant towards a down payment on your first home.
-Housing Help Inc. is authorized by Suffolk to provide the required Pre-Purchase education in order to qualify… Continue reading Home Buyer Grants for First-time Home Buyers!
+Housing Help Inc. is authorized by Suffolk to provide the required Pre-Purchase education in order to qualify for the grant.
+If you are interested in the program call Susan at 631-754-0373 for details.

 Coalition Supports Renaissance Housing But Calls for More Affordable Rentals Throughout Huntngton

 The Huntington Township Housing Coalition has consistently supported the Renaissance Downtowns economic revitalization goals for Huntington Station.
 We have consistently argued that attainable rental housing for young people and seniors should be a part of this economic revitalization.
-At the same time, we believe that affordable rental housing, for young people, seniors and especially families,… Continue reading Coalition Supports Renaissance Housing But Calls for More Affordable Rentals Throughout Huntngton
+At the same time, we believe that affordable rental housing, for young people, seniors and especially families, needs to be created in all parts of the Town of Huntington.
+Here is our letter to the Town Board and Zoning Board of Appeals that was sent on April 1st and published in the April 7 edition of The Long Islander HTHC Renaissance letter April 2016.

 “The Eviction Economy”